vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

            - Enter a limit order to sell `5` contracts for `7 USDT` into the order book and allow it to match.
      1. If a price level is reached such that the current price is more than the max slippage specified away from the best bid, reject the transaction.
      1. If there is no upper range specified, it is marked as created immediately.
-  1. If the AMM's `base price` is above the current `best ask` and the AMM has a lower range specified, then the vAMM would need to become short in order to synchronise with the market.
+  1. If the AMM's `base price` is above the current `best ask` and the AMM has a lower range specified, then the vAMM would need to become long in order to synchronise with the market.
 Follow an identical process as above but instead on increasing price levels from `best ask`
      1. If there is no lower range specified, it is marked as created immediately.

 #### Amendment